Photos: Ex-Playboy Model Karen McDougal Gets Breast Implants Removed [Graphic]

 The so-dubbed breast explantation movement continues to grow, as reported by the Inquisitr.
-Crystal Hefner, wife of Hugh Hefner, described her reasons for getting her breast implants removed.
+Crystal Hefner, the wife of Hugh Hefner, described her reasons for getting her breast implants removed.
 Now another former Playboy Playmate of the Year has opened up about her recent surgery: Karen McDougal.
 Karen can be seen in the above photo in the center, wearing purple.
 The former Playboy model told the Inquisitr about her journey to breast implant removal, and provided some of the photos in the following photo gallery from right before surgery, during the explantation surgery and afterward, in her recovery room.

 Warning: Some of the photos contained in the photo gallery are graphic, and might be disturbing to some viewers.